lksmrck/meeting-rooms-reservation/README.md

 - Open the project in your prefered code editor.

-Create .env file in the root of your client directory.
+Create .env file in the root of your directory.
 Add:

 ```
 REACT_APP_FIREBASE_API_KEY = *your Firebase API key*